CAS VISION

 She is a Gobelins graduate who has worked at leading digital agencies, UNIT9 and HUGE, in London before joining monopo in 2016.
 There she has played a central role in the internationalization of the agency, resulting in global business growth and a string of awards.

-We are proud to present CAS Vision below, paired with the musical piece, “Nascence”, by Austin Wintory.
-This short visualization, which also serves as our website’s opening sequence, depicts a future with cellular agriculture.
-It symbolizes the beginning of our journey at CAS using video as a communication medium for cellular agriculture education.
-CAS Vision further serves as an artistic encapsulation of our slogan at CAS: For the People.
+We are proud to present From Fauna Vision below, paired with the musical piece, “Nascence”, by Austin Wintory.
+This short visualization, which also serves as our website’s opening sequence, depicts a future with cultivated meat.
+It symbolizes the beginning of our journey at From Fauna using video as a communication medium for cultivated meat education.
+From Fauna Vision further serves as an artistic encapsulation of our slogan at From Fauna: For the People.
 For the Animals.
 For the World.